Joshua-Alfred/Wednesday-Fall2023-Team-1/README.md

+# VibeCheck

+VibeCheck is a dynamic full-stack social media platform that connects users based on their musical preferences.
+It creates "vibe titles" by analyzing recent song lyrics and audio content.
+It pairs users who have similar tastes in music, promoting relationships in group chats and chat rooms for mutual musical discovery and enjoyment.
+This cutting-edge platform creates a community for music enthusiasts to enhance their appreciation of music, opening doors to new experiences and friendships with each playlist.

-# Team Project Repository
+## Project Repository

-This repository contains the codebase for our team project, which involves interacting with the Spotify and Genius APIs to create a music-related application.
+This repository contains the codebase for our team project titled "VibeCheck", which involves interacting with the Spotify and Genius APIs to create a music-related application.

 [![Build Status](https://app.travis-ci.com/gcivil-nyu-org/Wednesday-Fall2023-Team-1.svg?branch=develop)](https://app.travis-ci.com/gcivil-nyu-org/Wednesday-Fall2023-Team-1)